Frequently Asked Questions

 - Identification will be required for all registered adults and all adult guests are asked to wear green wristbands while in the House.

-- Every family member over 18 years of age will undergo criminal background checks for current or past safety or security issues.
+- Every family member over 18 years of age will undergo a safety screening, which includes a check against the National Sex Offender Registry.

 - All families are screened to prevent infectious diseases being brought into the House.